 Stop-loss is an order that you, as a trader, send to your Forex broker to limit your losses to a particular open position.
 The Take-profit works the same way, allowing you to lock the profit when a certain price level is reached.
 SL / TP is therefore used to exit the market.
 Preferably, in the right way and at the right time.
 There are different strategies, making decision making more difficult, but also giving the trader additional opportunities.

-The SL / TP customization menu is accessible in the upper right corner
+The SL / TP customization menu is accessible in the upper right corner of IQ Option platform

 Opening of stop-loss orders